playframework/playframework/documentation/manual/javaGuide/main/sql/JavaEbean.md

 ## Configuring Ebean

 Play comes with the [Ebean](http://www.avaje.org/) ORM.
-To enable it, add javaEbean to your dependencies :
+To enable it, add javaEbean to the build dependencies file `build.sbt`:

 ```scala
 libraryDependencies += javaEbean